-This will be a combination of solid high performance working foundation that will maintain the integerity of higher pressure and drive capiablity.
-Combination that offer depth in pressure ablity combined with strong ideal motivation to please behind the work ethic.
-Dogs that are not slaves to their drive, but rational minded dogs that have the inner strength and heart.
+This will be a combination of solid high performance working foundation that will maintain the integrity of higher pressure and drive capability.
+Combination that offer depth in pressure ability combined with strong ideal motivation to please behind the work ethic.
+Dogs that are not slaves to their drive, but rational minded dogs that have the inner strength

 Why Adopt an Older Dog?